Feyerabend/vm/jvm2/README.md

 | `invokevirtual` |   177   | b6    | **10110110** |  invoke virtual method on object objectref and puts the result on the stack (might be void); the method is identified by method reference index in constant pool (indexbyte1 << 8 \| indexbyte2) |

 A can be deduced an interpretation of a program here is collecting items from the pool and manipulating them in different ways.
+This behaviour becomes the significant part of 'main.py'.

-There are naturally other operations such as aritmetic that works more directly from the code itself, and not so much using the pool.
+There are naturally other operations in Java such as aritmetic that works more directly on and from the code itself, but not so much using the pool.

 ### the simplest of implementations